 Area residents want to maintain flood protection with a 21st Century system that will also provide connections to the river and enhance its corridor, supporting: activities like fishing, boating, biking, and walking paths; historical linkages; cultural events; community gatherings; and commercial development.
 In essence, restoring the river would contribute to our quality of life.

-Given the community consensus about the restoration of the river, for the past 8 years the River Revival has been working with engineers and urban designers in order to assess the conditions of the chutes, and the options for chute modification which would maintain flood protection but also improve the health of the river, and create corridor enhancements, such as bike paths and accessibility to the river.
+Given the community consensus about the restoration of the river, the River Revival has been working with engineers and urban designers since 2010 in order to assess the conditions of the chutes, and the options for chute modification which would maintain flood protection but also improve the health of the river, and create corridor enhancements, such as bike paths and accessibility to the river.

 The highlight of our work is the 2015 Design for the restoration of a .5 mile Phase One section of the South Branch of the river, a design which we have submitted to the Corps of Engineers.
 At their request, we will modify some aspects of that design, and then proceed with the various permitting steps.
 Our goal is to increase fund raising efforts with the Phase One restoration in 2022.

 In order to get a fuller picture of our major accomplishments, we invite you to ‘dig in’ or just ‘peruse’ the five reports/designs in the RESTORATION PROGRESS link: